sparkflows/sparkflows-docs/docs/installation/authentication/oauth.rst

 Fire OAuth URL
 --------------

-In order to log in the user into Fire using OAuth, use the following URL:
+In order to log in to the user into Fire using OAuth, use the following URL:

 * http://machine_name:port/login/oauth